NessMayker/NessMayker.github.io/_posts/2023-06-29-ProduceClassifier.md

 description: A simple image classifier using fast.ai and the fruits360 dataset
 tags: DeepLearning fastai
 categories: DeepLearning
-thumbnail: assets/img/Fruits360.jpg
+thumbnail: assets/img/fruits360.jpg
 ---

-I started taking the Practical Deep Learning course from fast.ai (https://course.fast.ai/) and I have been so excited to practice what I have been learning.
+I'm currently taking the "Practical Deep Learning for Coders" course from fast.ai (https://course.fast.ai/) and I have been so excited to practice what I have been learning.

 For this project I am expanding on the Dog vs Cat classifier, instead training a model to classify fruit using the Fruits 360 dataset as my training data.